IBM/power-openstack-k8s-volume-driver/csi_examples/README.md

 4. Describe the newly created pod.

-5. It should show mypvc (name used in sample script) is mounted inside the pod as /usr/share/nginx/html/powervc.
+5. It should show mypvc is mounted inside the pod as **/usr/share/nginx/html/powervc**.
+*(Note: mypvc is the name used in the sample script)*

 6. Now, log into the pod and verify the directory:

 ```